What Do Clerical Library Assistant Do?

 - Sort books, publications, and other items according to established procedure and return them to shelves, files, or other designated storage areas.

-When polled, Clerical Library Assistants say the following skills are most frequently used in their jobs:
+Clerical Library Assistants state the following job skills are important in their day-to-day work.

 Service Orientation: Actively looking for ways to help people.